 STEM Connection Mentor in Training Program

-- Set a good example and be a positive role model for younger students with whom you work and interact.
+- Set a good example and be a positive role model for younger participants with whom you work and interact.

-- Maintain a positive attitude about STEM, the students with whom you work, and the activities with which you are assisting.
+- Maintain a positive attitude about STEM, the participants with whom you work, and the activities with which you are assisting.

-- Actively participate in mentor training experiences (leadership, DoS, working with others, first aid, etc.) facilitated by STEM Connection staff members.
+- Actively participate in training experiences, i.e. leadership, DoS, working with others, first aid, etc., facilitated by STEM Connection staff members.

 - Attend STEM Challenge Club (if applicable) as needed to help oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, monitor restroom and drink breaks, and complete other tasks given by STEM program facilitators.